plasticuproject/blog/content/posts/b00tl3gRSA3-Write-Up.md

 ## Back To The Challenge

 Now that we know how RSA Keys are generated, we can try to crack the Public Key values that we obtained from the server to try to construct the Private key.
 The first thing we need to do is see if we can factor $$n$$ into it's primes $$p$$ and $$q$$.
-Normally with strong enough values this would be impossible, but since this is a CTF challenge, we know there will be a vulnerability somewhere in this scheme.
-To try to factor $$n$$, I will use a site called [Integer factorization calculator](https://www.alpertron.com.ar/ECM.HTM).
+Normally with strong enough prime values this would be impossible, but since this is a CTF challenge, we know there will be a vulnerability somewhere in this scheme.
+To try to factor $$n$$, I will use a web tool called [Integer Factorization Calculator](https://www.alpertron.com.ar/ECM.HTM).
 Using the factoring tool on this site tells us that $$n$$ can be made from the following multiples:

 ```python
 # factors of n